 - Not using a dedicated resource to serve content (CDN, video hosting, etc.)

 Aside from proper server optimizations implemented by your web hosting provider, there are many optimizations that you can take care of to ensure that your site is super fast.
 We’ll discuss those later in this post, but first, let’s figure out what’s slowing down your site.

 4 Steps to Determine If Your WordPress Site is Slow

 Running tests on your website is a great way to determine what’s slowing down your site — whether it’s your web hosting provider, the website itself, or both.
 Let’s walk through some website tests that you can run.

 How fast does your site load?
 Any webpage that takes more than two seconds to load isn’t good for the user experience.
 Ideally, you should aim for load times below 1 second — anything in between is fine, but you should always look into optimizing it further.

-There are different website speed testing tools you can use for this purpose — GTmetrix, Pingdom Tools, Google PageSpeed Insights, and WebPageTest are all solid choices.
+You can use different website speed testing tools for this purpose — GTmetrix, Pingdom Tools, Google PageSpeed Insights, and WebPageTest are all solid choices.

 First, let’s fire up GTmetrix and test a webpage.
 Choose a server location closest to you (or your site’s visitors) for better results (Tip: sign up for a free GTmetrix account for more server location options).

-Once the test completes, you’ll see a GTmetrix performance report as below.
+Once the test completes, you’ll see a GTmetrix performance report like the one below.